JDBruney/PES/README.md

-# PES
+# SPECS
-Particle Entrainment Simulation Code
+Stokesian Particle Entrainment in a Cylinder Simulation